 - Life Insurance premium paid: Any premium paid by you for life insurance of yourself, your spouse or any child (child may be dependent/independent, minor/major, or married/unmarried) can be claimed as a deduction.
 The 80C deduction is valid on insurance policies purchased after 1st April 2012 only if the premium is less than 10% of sum assured.
 The deduction can be claimed for the full amount paid (premium including service tax & other charges).

 - Bills for preventive health check-ups: If you have not yet exhausted your deduction limit under section 80D and you have a bill for a preventive health check up, you can claim this bill and get a maximum of Rs 5,000 as a deduction.

 Refer to our guide on E-Filing with ClearTax.

 Cannot claim LTA & Medical Reimbursement in your Return: Unfortunately the exemption on LTA cannot be claimed in your return.
 The bills for your travel against LTA can only be claimed via your employer.
 LTA is allowed to be claimed twice in a block of four years.
 The current block is 2018-2021.
 The last block was from 2014-2017.
 You are allowed to carry forward your unclaimed LTA to the next year, so you can request your employer to not deduct tax on it and allow you to claim it next year.
 There is no way to claim this amount if you have missed submitting bills to your employer.
 Your employer will deduct tax and pay you the medical reimbursement amount for which you didn’t submit bills.

 No submission of proofs required with the Return: Do note that you DO NOT need to submit these income tax proofs to ClearTax or to the Income Tax Department.
-We recommend you keep those safely with yourself, lest you receive an Income Tax Notice and the Assessing Officer calls for them.
+We recommend you keep those safely to yourself, lest you receive an Income Tax Notice and the Assessing Officer calls for them.
 You must retain these proofs for 6 Years.